ibm-ecm/content-analyzer-samples/ADP/Python/README.md

 ### Prerequisites
 1. You must have access to Automation Document Processing project.
 2. You might want to access the Automation Document Processing Knowledge Center web page as a reference.
 The link is in the Related Links section below.
-3. You will need a UMS token for authentication
+3. You will need to provide ums username, password, client id and client secret to generate the UMS token for authentication
 4. You will need content analyzer basic url to get the APIs work
 5. You should also decide what output you want to be produced for each file: JSON, and/or PDF.
 The JSON output will contain the extracted key-value pair information.
 The PDF will be an enhanced searchable PDF.
 6. If you selected JSON output, you should know what subset of JSON options you want to be included.
 Enter all or see documentation for details.